McConnell rejects GOP Sen. Rick Scott’s tax plan and agenda, insists he will remain Republican leader

 McConnell has been adamant that the Senate GOP will not release a platform ahead of the midterm election, saying the party only needs to reveal its plans for running Congress “when we take it back” — a position some other Republicans, including House Minority Leader Kevin McCarthy (R-Calif.), have disagreed with.

-Scott’s 11-point proposal includes many other long-standing conservative projects such as eliminating the Education Department, building Trump’s border wall and declaring that there are only two genders.
+Scott’s 11-point proposal includes many other long-standing conservative projects, such as eliminating the Education Department, building Trump’s border wall and declaring that there are only two genders.

 At Tuesday’s news conference, after each member of the Republican leadership had delivered remarks, reporters asked McConnell about Scott’s plan.